Augmented sixth chord: French sixth

 The French sixth (Fr^{+6} or Fr) is similar to the Italian, but with an additional tone, scale.
 The notes of the French sixth chord are all contained within the same whole tone scale, lending a sonority common to French music in the 19th century (especially associated with Impressionist music), though they also make frequent appearances in Russian music.

 This chord has the same notes as a dominant seventh flat five chord and is in fact the second inversion of II^{7♭5}.

+Its label in functional theory is D5-_7.

 German sixth

 The German sixth (Ger^{+6} or Ger) is also like the Italian, but with an added tone, ♭scale.

 In Classical music, however, it appears in much the same places as the other variants, though perhaps less often because of the contrapuntal difficulties outlined below.
-It appears frequently in the works of Beethoven, (Note: Notable examples include the themes of the slow movements (both in variation form) of the opp.
+It appears frequently in the works of Beethoven, (Note: Notable examples include the themes of the slow movements (both in variation form) of the op.
 57 ("Appassionata") and 109 piano sonatas.) and in ragtime music.
 The German sixth chord is enharmonically equivalent to a dominant seventh chord though it functions differently.

+Its label in functional theory is D/5-_79-.